IceYoshi/Yactul/README.md

-#YACTUL
+#Yactul
-Yet Another Classroom Feedback Tool, for the University of Luxembourg
+Yet Another Classroom Tool, from the University of Luxembourg